leonuz/leonuz.github.io/_posts/2022-04-24-Exfiltration-dagent.markdown

 ### Final Notes.

-Thanks [MidnightFlag Team](https://midnightflag.fr/) for the oportunity of a excellent CTF.
+Thanks to the [MidnightFlag Team](https://midnightflag.fr/) for the opportunity of an excellent CTF.
 Give us more time for the next CTF please!!

 For fun and knowledge, always think out of the box! :)